heilgar/nvim-http-client/README.md

 - `:HttpEnv {env}`: Set the current environment to use (e.g., `:HttpEnv production`).
 - `:HttpRun`: Run the HTTP request under the cursor.
 - `:HttpStop`: Stop the currently running HTTP request.
+- `:HttpVerbose`: Toggle verbose mode for debugging.
+- `:HttpDryRun`: Perform a dry run of the request under the cursor.

 ## Keybindings